hashicorp/terraform-provider-aws/website/docs/r/batch_job_queue.html.markdown

 ## Import

-When importing a AWS Batch Job Queue, the parameter `compute_environment_order` will always be used over the deprecated `compute_environments`.
+When importing a AWS Batch Job Queue, the parameter `compute_environments` will always be used over `compute_environment_order`.
 Please adjust your HCL accordingly.

 In Terraform v1.5.0 and later, use an [`import` block](https://developer.hashicorp.com/terraform/language/import) to import Batch Job Queue using the `arn`.
 For example: